vividos/UnderworldAdventures/uwadv/README.Manual.md

   position in the input field.

-## x.
-Tools for Underworld Adventures
+## A. Tools for Underworld Adventures

 This chapter describes the tools that come with the binary distribution of Underworld Adventures.
 Note that on Windows, most tools need the file